nathancy/jekyll-embed-video/README.md

 ---
 ```

-**Note**: If you are running your local website off `localhost:4000`, you may get a `clips.twitch.tv refused to connect` error.
+**Note**: If you are running your website on a `localhost` server, you may get a `clips.twitch.tv refused to connect` error.
 But as long as your "domain" is set correctly, it should properly display on the live production site.

 See the [embedding Twitch clips documentation](https://dev.twitch.tv/docs/embed/video-and-clips/#non-interactive-iframes-for-clips) for more details.